-The objective of this readiness requirement is to ensure that the Construction Provide a record of the current technical state of the Rubin Observatory system and knowledge transfer necessary for operations and further development of the Rubin Observatory are provided in a form that allows the operations team conduct the 10-year planned survey.
+The objective of this readiness requirement is to ensure that the Construction Provide a record of the current state of the Rubin Observatory system at the time of its handover to the operations program.

 A point of clarification: The Data Management science pipelines will be undergoing continuous development.
 Commissioning will work with a specific release of the Rubin software stack.
 The timing of which release will be used in commissioning will coincide with the readiness of the science camera - LSSTCam.
 Reporting of non-compliance of science pipeline functionality will be measured against this static release of the Rubin software stack.